HMS Scarborough (L25): Pre-war

-From 1931 onwards, Scarborough was part of the North America and West Indies Squadron stationed at Bermuda.
+From 1931 onwards, Scarborough was part of the America and West Indies Squadron stationed at Bermuda.
 The First World War hero, Augustus Agar V.C., was her captain in the early 1930s.
 Peacetime duties included showing the flag, especially in smaller ports of the Empire, those unlikely to be visited by large warships.

 In the summer of 1931 she was in Newfoundland, then a British dominion, sometimes acting as a yacht to take the Governor around to visit smaller ports.
 She was on this duty again in 1933 and in 1934 took British Prime Minister Ramsay MacDonald and his daughter up the west coast of Newfoundland to visit the Grenfell Mission at St. Anthony.
-While a part of the North America and West Indies Squadron in 1933 she visited Prince Edward Island in Canada.
+While a part of the America and West Indies Squadron in 1933 she visited Prince Edward Island in Canada.
 There, her then captain, Commander Oswald Cornwallis, his officers and petty officers were entertained by Canadian Senator Creelman MacArthur at his summer home on Foxley River.
 In her peacetime cruises she was painted in the foreign station colours of white with a buff funnel.